LaibaTARIQ-20/capstoneportal/README.md

 ### 8. Seed dummy data (optional)

-After logging in as admin go to:
+After logging in as admin, go to:

 ```
 http://localhost:3000/admin/seed